progfolio/elpaca/doc/manual.md

 ## Searching

 The `elpaca-ui-search` command (`s`) prompts the user for a search query in the minibuffer.
 Altering the query updates the UI table.
 Calling with a `universal-argument` (`C-u`) populates the minibuffer with the current search query for editing.
-Setting the query to an empty string sets the filter to `elpaca-ui-default-query`.
+Setting the query to an empty string resets the query to `elpaca-ui-default-query`.
 The buffer&rsquo;s header line displays the current query.

 Queries are regular expressions checked against each row of the UI table.
 For example, `test` will match any row which contains the string &ldquo;test&rdquo;.
 Some characters change the matching behavior in queries.